-- Read the indicated chapters of the textbook not every detail is covered in class, but it may still be helpful in exams! - Deliver tested, working versions of assignments on time using subversion. - Deliver written assignments in DVI format on time via e-mail. - Present the assigned programming language in class. - Answer theoretical questions in midterm and final exams.
+- Read the indicated chapters of the textbook not every detail is covered in class, but it may still be helpful in exams! - Deliver tested, working versions of assignments on time using subversion. - Present the assigned programming language in class. - Answer theoretical questions in midterm and final exams.